Excessive speed is one of the biggest killers on our roads. On average, 130 people die every year in New Zealand in speed-related crashes.

 Some schools display signs that are turned on before and after school and other times such as lunch time.
 Examples are shown below.

-The signs below mean that you are coming up to a crash site.
-Slow down and drive at 20km/h or less until you have passed the crash site.
+The signs below mean that you are coming up to a crash, breakdown, fire or other emergency.
+Slow down and drive at 20km/h or less until you have passed the emergency site.

 School bus signs